Seunghan

 Hong Seung-han (born October 2, 2003), known mononymously as Seunghan, is a South Korean singer.
 He is a former member of the South Korean boy band Riize, debuting under SM Entertainment in 2023.
 He debuted as a soloist in July 2025 with the release of Waste No Time under the stage name XngHan.

 First introduced in July 2022 as a member of SM Entertainment's idol training team SM Rookies, Seunghan debuted in September 2023 as a member of Riize.
 Amid leaks and criticism regarding his personal life, Seunghan took a hiatus from the band beginning in November 2023, briefly returning in October 2024 only to withdraw permanently two days later amid backlash from a subset of the band's fans.

-The circumstances surrounding Seunghan's exit from Riize sparked controversy, with many criticizing what they perceived to be a toxic cancel culture mentality among South Korean fans, and bringing commentary on the cultural expectations of idols, particularly as K-pop agencies attempt to target international audiences.

 Early life and education

 Hong Seung-han was born on October 2, 2003, in Goyang, Gyeonggi Province, South Korea, and has a brother who is five years his senior.
 Seunghan attended Jungsan High School in Seoul's Gangnam District, before transferring to School of Performing Arts Seoul's Department of Practical Music in 2019.
 He graduated from the school in 2022.

 Seunghan was cast by SM Entertainment in his final year of middle school, after completing an entrance exam for admission to an arts high school.
 He had received offers from other agencies, but selected SM due to his familiarity with the company and admiration for the friendships formed between its artists.
 Before his debut in Riize, Seunghan trained at SM for three-and-a-half years.